nazmulidris/exoplayer_learning/README.md

 ## Saving player state between onPause() and onResume()

 The `PlayerState` data class is used to load the player's state information before it's been run the first time.
-When the player is released, some of the player's state is saved to this object.
-When a new player is created, this simple state object is used to restore a `boolean`, `Int`, `Long`, and an eunm value (`Source`) which are used by the player to set itself back up (where you'd left off).
+When the player is released, some of the player's state is saved to an object of this class.
+When a new player is created, this simple state object is used to restore a `boolean`, `Int`, `Long`, and an enum value (`Source`) which are used by the player to set itself back up (where the previous player instance had left off).

 From a UX standpoint, this means that when you run the app, play some media, and hit the home button, the player is actually released (destroyed).
 When you switch back